mikkelofficial7/react-native-valorant-api/README.md

 ```

 note:
-do not forget to insert:
+do not forget to insert (if using mac):
 ```javascript
 nano ~/.bash_profile
 or